DiGro/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 About available algorithms
 --------------------------

-You might notice that some algorithms that can be be executed from the toolbox do not appear in the list of available algorithms when you are designing a model.
+You might notice that some algorithms that can be executed from the toolbox do not appear in the list of available algorithms when you are designing a model.
 To be included in a model, an algorithm must have a correct semantic, so as to be properly linked to others in the workflow.
 If an algorithm does not have such a